DMCTowns/ObjectMethods/README.md

 # Javascript Object Methods

-A pair of methods useful when manipulating nested objects
+A pair of methods used to manipulate nested objects

 ## Installation